Must-have Travel Accessories for Long Flights

 It’s typical for some types of airplanes to not have any entertainment on the backs of the seats.
 Or, if you get really unlucky, your entertainment center might not work.

-On a recent flight of mine, the touch capability on the in-flight entertainment screen stopped working, and I couldn’t change the brightness of the screen.
+On a recent flight that I took, the touch capability on the in-flight entertainment screen stopped working, and I couldn’t change the brightness of the screen.
 When my movie finished, I wasn’t able to watch anything new!

 Luckily, I had my phone, and I was able to watch something on it because I had downloaded some videos.
 I wish I traveled with my iPad because it would have been much more enjoyable to watch something on a larger screen.